cakephp/docs/en/development/configuration.rst

     If you are installing CakePHP on a webserver besides Apache, you can find instructions for getting URL rewriting working for other servers under the :doc:`/installation/url-rewriting` section.
+App.fullBaseUrl
+    The fully qualified domain name (including protocol) to your application’s root.
+    To configure CakePHP to use a particular domain URL for any URL generation inside the application, set this configuration variable.
+This will override the automatic detection of full base URL and can be useful when generating links from the CLI (e.g. sending emails).
+If the application runs in a subfolder, you should also set ``App.base``.
+App.base
+    The base directory the app resides in.
+Should be used if the application runs in a subfolder and ``App.fullBaseUrl`` is set.
 App.encoding
     Define what encoding your application uses.
 This encoding is used to generate the charset in the layout, and encode entities.